mharrend/docker-nginx-ssl-proxy/README.md

 ...
 ```
 Notes:
-* Only proxying to servers listening on localhost port / sitting on the same host is implemented, since http connections to non-localhost machines can be a security flaw.
+* Only proxying to servers listening on localhost port / sitting on the same host should be used, since http connections to non-localhost machines can be a security flaw.

 ## Data volume
 * For a better customisation a data volume is added.